 - Payment processing solutions.
 Online tools to simplify managing your credit card payments.

 - Fraud prevention.
-Multiple on and offline tools for verifying customer ID.
+Multiple online and offline tools for verifying customer IDs.

 How do I apply?

-- Go to the American Express business loans site and click Check Your Rate.
+- Go to the American Express business loans website and click Check Your Rate.

-- Once logged in, check your rate again.
-Review your potential loan and follow the directions to apply.
+- Once logged in, review your potential loan offer and follow the directions to apply.
 You should get a decision within a few minutes.

 - Review the terms and conditions of your loan if approved and sign the promissory note.

-- Your funds should be disbursed between three and five business days after your application is accepted.
-Contact Amex by calling the number on the back of your card if it takes more than two weeks.
+Your funds should be disbursed between three and five business days after your application is accepted.
+Contact Amex by calling the number on the back of your card if it takes more than two weeks to receive your money.

-Start making repayments online by logging into your Amex account.
-To simplify your monthly repayments, set up autopay.
-You’ll pay a $39 fee for late or insufficient payments.
+American Express business loans come with monthly repayments, which you can make online by logging in to your Amex account.
+To simplify the process, set up autopay.
+If you’re late, American Express charges a $39 fee for late or insufficient payments.

 If you find yourself unable to repay your loan according to your terms, contact American Express as soon as possible.
 Amex may be willing to renegotiate your terms or make other adjustments to get you back on track.